wp-plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 1.1.1 =
+* Removed &nbsp; characters, all spacing should be done by CSS.

 = 1.1 =
 * Added support for multiples instances (by writing [jQuery Archive List] on any Text widget)